grame-cncm/faust/tools/benchmark/README.md

 - `skylake to compile for Skylake CPU`
 - `skylake_avx512 to compile for Skylake-avx512 CPU`
 - `cannonlake to compile for Cannonlake CPU`
-- `generic to compile for Generic CPU`
+- `generic to compile for generic CPU`
 - `-all to compile for all CPUs`
 - `-multi to compile for several CPUs and aggregate them in a 'multi' class that choose the correct one at runtime`
 - `-opt native to activate the best compilation options for the native CPU`